 What do you think about the latest features introduced in React Native 0.62 and 0.63 in 2020?
 Are you satisfied with using React Native in 2020?
 Do you share Andrzej’s thoughts on the future of React Native development?
 Or perhaps you think that you need React Native development services or even React JS development services?
 One way or the other, contact us and let us know!

-We’re going to make sure to update this article with more features for the upcoming versions of React Native so stay tuned!
+We’re going to make sure to update this article with more features about native APIs, React Native community and more.
+Stay tuned for the coverage of the upcoming versions of React Native!

 Are you also interested in React Native's big brother, the React framework?

 Check out our State of Frontend 2020 report, which will get you up-to-date with all the most important React trends.